johnwbyrd/kappari/sqlite.md

 ### Sync Loop Prevention
 To avoid the sync loop issue:
 1. Always use properly formatted sync_hash (64 hex chars)
-2. Set status to 'new' for locally created items
+2. Set status to 'modified' for locally created items
 3. Ensure is_synced = 1 for items needing sync

 ## Database Files